bethbailey/survey-search/README.md

 ## Coding Contribution Breakdown

 ### Data Collection
 The surveys were collected by all three members.
-The data that was in SPSS was converted to CSV by Leoson, and then Bethany completed all of the data cleaning and extraction.
-Ruixue contributed and formatted a survey from her undergradate research project as the sample file you can use for testing.
+The data that was in SPSS was converted to CSV by Leoson, and then Bethany completed all of the data conversion, cleaning, extraction.
+Leo created the databases, and Bethany input the data into the databases.
+Ruixue formatted a survey from her undergradate research project as the sample file you can use for testing.

 ### Django Site

 #### Forms
-Bethany created the upload form, and Ruixue handled the file and its integration to other parts of the site.
+Bethany created the upload form, and Ruixue and Leoson handled the file and its integration to other parts of the site.
 Together, all three team members worked on file validating and processing.

 #### Search
 Leoson completed the search by question function, and Bethany completed the search by survey function.
 Ruixue completed the ranking algorithm.